Rayope/GTAV-Research/README.md

-In development... it's going to be messy for a few days probably
+In development... it's going to be messy for a few days probably.
+Come back in a few days!

 # GTA V Script Documentation and 'Game Research'
 The main goal is for finding new speedrunning strategies and understanding them better.